SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

   ]
 }
 ```

-Result:
-Each time VS Code launches, Copilot automatically reads your SOP and applies those rules before editing any files.
+Each time VS Code launches, Copilot automatically reads your instructions and applies them before editing any files.

 ---